It is time to BUST some myths about bloat and Great Danes!

 Not only that, but dogs that are restricted to one large meal/day may feel anxious about food and scarf the meal down as fast as possible, which are also major risk factors for bloat.

 We believe in moderation here.
-Smaller, more frequent meals offered in a low stress environment and a puzzle feeder are MUCH healthier.
+Smaller, more frequent meals offered in a low stress environment and a puzzle feeder (to slow down eating) are MUCH healthier.

 Gulping water causes blurping (burps that bring up water), a belly ache, and maybe a parasite from drinking dirty pond water…but the great news is that studies show almost no correlation between water intake and bloat!